Facebook Pixel

 After its previous peak of $1,920 per ounce in 2008, at the height of the global financial crisis, the precious metal entered a profound downward trend, losing more than 45% of its value.
 It was not able to recover that peak until mid-2020, more than 460 weeks later.

 In an ultra-bearish scenario, a decisive break below the key $3,000 support level would represent a critical trend shift.
-This technical breakdown could catalyze a wave of algorithmic selling, exacerbating the drawdown just like post-2008.
+This technical breakdown could catalyze a wave of algorithmic selling, exacerbating the drawdown, just as after 2008.

 This level is critical for the gold price outlook because it defines psychological confidence.
 Falling below could spark outflows across ETFs and even cautious central bank adjustments.